-3.0 TRANSPARENCY, ACCOUNTABILITY AND PARTICIPATION
+3.0 TRANSPARENCY AND ACCOUNTABILITY

-Transparency, Accountability and Participation are key elements of any good governance structure.
+Transparency and accountability are key elements of any good governance structure.
 It is generally accepted that greater transparency in public affairs is preferred as compared to little or no transparency.
 Against this background, transparency can conceptually be viewed as having an informational component (value of the information itself) as well as a constraining mechanism component (the extent to which public officials are held accountable).
 The information component of transparency deals with the quantity and quality of information that is available to the public and includes the processes that facilitate the provision of that information.
 The constraining mechanism is intended to increase the opportunity cost to public officials of engaging in any corrupt, unethical behaviour or illegal transaction, through reputational risk from exposure.
 Included under this sub-grouping is fiscal transparency, where public officials are required to account for their management of public resources and enables the public to hold these officials accountable for their actions.

-In the context of utility service providers, ensuring that adequate information is available on which the performance of the utility can be assessed increases transparency.
+In the context of service providers, ensuring that adequate information is available on which the performance of the utility can be assessed, increases transparency.
 Performance assessment can be used to determine whether the service provider has achieved set targets, whether it has utilized its resources efficiently, and it may also generally indicate how effective its management strategies/systems have been.
-In the case of state-owned monopolies, such as T&TEC and WASA, where the lack of competition provides little or no incentive for improved performance, the regulator must insist on high levels of transparency and accountability.
+In the case of state-owned monopolies, such as T&TEC and WASA, where the lack of competition provides little or no impetus for improved performance, the regulator must insist on high levels of transparency and accountability.

-Improving access to information by the public is another key benefit of this initiative, as it allows for participation and inclusion of stakeholders.
-Additionally, providing public access to such items as utility performance reports, also serves to increase the level of transparency and accountability of the utility and its management, to those who pay the rates with the expectation of receiving a high quality service.
+Improving access to information by the public is another key benefit of transparency, as it allows for participation and inclusion of stakeholders.
+Additionally, providing public access to such items as utility performance reports, also serves to increase the level of transparency and accountability of the utility and its management to ratepayers, with the expectation of receiving high quality utility services.